 Special Tax Regime for Digital Nomads

-Spain has implemented a special tax regime for digital nomads, which can be a significant financial advantage.
+Spain has implemented a special tax regime for digital nomads, which can be a significant financial advantage, only for employees not for self employed.
 Here’s how it works:

 - For the first four years of your stay, you can pay a flat tax rate of 24% on your Spanish-sourced income, up to €600,000 per year.
 This flat rate is significantly lower than Spain’s standard progressive income tax rates, which can climb as high as 48%.